gena-tokarev/premier-dev-school/Software_design/SOLID/OCP/README.md

 ```

-To adhere to the Open/Closed Principle (OCP) in this example, we could use the Strategy and Dependency inversion pattern to separate the area calculation algorithm from the Shape classes themselves.
+To adhere to the Open/Closed Principle (OCP) in this example, we could use the `Strategy` and `Dependency inversion` patterns to separate the area calculation algorithm from the `Shape` classes themselves.

 ```typescript
 import { injectable, inject, Container } from 'inversify';